-Want to Discover Scotland's Most Awesome Startup Teams?
+Want to Discover Startup Teams That Can Hustle?

-In Q3, 2019 we will be running a Startup Race Competition that uses metrics to benchmark startups against each other to identify Scotland’s top performing teams.
+On the 15 January 2020, we will be running our £1,000 Startup Race Competition that uses metrics to benchmark startups against each other to identify teams that can really hustle.

 If you are certified as either a High Net Worth Individual or a Sophisticated Investor and would like an exclusive opportunity to observe the teams during the competition and get involved with those that interest you, please register your interest by clicking on the button below.